 With such a broad curriculum, the master’s programme in History offers you the chance to specialise in niche subject areas not offered elsewhere.
 A flexible format also allows you to tailor your degree to suit your career goals.
 To help you develop a cohesive area of expertise, the programme offers seven specialisations each with their own thematic focus.
 Within your specialisation, you even have the added option of focusing on Maritime History, Political Debate or Economic History.

-- Political Culture and National Identities (MA)
+- Political Culture and National Identities (with specialisation Political Debate).

 Leading scholars and an individualised approach